Lighting for Paintings

 • Long-term support

-If you want lighting for paintings that respects the artwork, supports sales, and adapts over time, professional systems and guidance are essential.
+If you want lighting for paintings that respects the artwork, supports sales, and adapts over time, museum-grade painting lighting methods, professional systems and guidance are essential.

 Comments are closed.